thomasvalera/Brackets-CodeOverview/README.md

   - If the icon is red, this means you probably don't have any editor open!
 Open a file and it will work again!

 * Does he know how awesome this extension is?
   - You tell me!
-If you like this extension I would be happy to hear your thoughts about it, send me an email at thomasvalera@gmail.com!
+Fork, contribute and keep this extension alive!

 * A bug?
   - Open an issue and I will try to fix it as quickly as possible!

 Contact
 ===================
-If you want to contribute, ask some questions or even discuss possible features to add, send me an email at thomasvalera@gmail.com.
+If you want to contribute, ask some questions or even discuss possible features to add, open an _enhancement_ ticket or fork this repo!